 A monthly contribution – a third of the total cost – will be deducted from your basic salary.
 The ECB will pay the remaining two-thirds.

 Cover for dependants

-Your dependent children and spouse/recognised partner (depending on their income) can also be covered under the ECB’s long-term care insurance subject to medical clearance and provided they are insured in the ECB health insurance.
-It is not possible to cover further family members or other dependants under the ECB’s long-term care insurance.Staff Rules: Long-term care insurance
+Your dependent children and your spouse/recognised partner (depending on their income) can also be covered under the ECB’s plan.
+It is not possible to cover further family members or other dependants under the ECB’s plan.Staff Rules: long-term care insurance

 Cost of the accident insurance

 One-third of the premium is paid by staff members, while the remaining two-thirds are paid by the ECB.